 part of the Colt Cadets!

-The Colt Cadets travel about 20 days during the summer to parades and competitions in the Midwest, performing for more than 75,000 people.
+The Colt Cadets travel about 25 days during the summer to parades and competitions in the Midwest, performing for more than 75,000 people.
 We travel in late June through early August, with time off to allow for family and other activities.
-We'll cap our season at Lucas Oil Stadium (new home of the NFL Colts) in Indianapolis, Indiana.
+We'll cap our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, Indiana.

 Rehearsals during the school year are held two or three Sunday afternoons each month beginning in February.
-During the summer we generally rehearse three times a week -- typically Tuesday, Thursday, and Saturday from 9:30 a.m. to 5:00 p.m.
+During the summer we generally rehearse three or four times a week -- typically Tuesday, Wednesday, Thursday, and Saturday from 9:30 a.m. to 5:00 p.m.
 We can help busy parents find carpools!

 Out of area students are not expected to attend every pre-season rehearsal.
 Please contact Matt Mulvanny at firstname.lastname@example.org to see if Colt Cadets is a possibility for you even if you live an hour or more from Dubuque, Iowa.